For specific questions about the LSAT, head to https://www.lsac.org/update-coronavirus-and-lsat.

 Should I prepare differently for the LSAT-Flex?

 Maybe slightly, since the LSAT-Flex scores will be weighted differently.
 In the normal LSAT, 50 percent of the score is from the logical reasoning section.
 In the LSAT-Flex, each of the three sections–logical reasoning, reading comprehension, and analytical resoning (logic games)–is weighted equally.
 This weighting may guide the amount of time you spend preparing for each section.

 Should I wait to take an in-person LSAT rather than the LSAT-Flex?

 You should take the LSAT when it’s right for you, that is, when you’re fully prepared to take it.
 At the moment, it’s difficult to say when in-person LSATs will be offered again.
-If you were already planning on taking the LSAT later in summer or early in fall, you may want to prepare for an in-person exam but try to be flexible and prepared to take an LSAT-Flex exam if necessary.
+It seems likely that we will see LSAT-Flex tests for the rest of the ’20-21 academic year.

 Given the uncertainty, should I wait for a year before applying to law schools?

 This isn’t an easy one to answer, but in general you should apply to law school when it best fits into your goals and when you are most ready to do so.
 If you feel like disruptions to your life make this an inopportune time to apply, that’s understandable.
 It’s very important that you know that there is no advantage to applying to law school directly from your undergraduate institution.
 The typical applicant to law school has been out of college for 2-3 years.
 You will never be a weaker applicant if you wait to apply.
 Your work and life experience in the meantime will almost certainly help you focus even more on your goals and help you know where law school fits into them.